dk-fern/flaskWebApp-with-docker/Project Guide/1_Flask.md

 ![image](https://github.com/dk-fern/flaskWebApp-with-docker/assets/110493897/1231d769-bef7-4a84-93be-e0b0a05bdb08)

-If the page loads, then congrats again!
-You just ran (maybe your first) web application!
 Take a look around to see what you are going to be adjusting to make your own.
 When you are done navigating, go back to your terminal and press ctrl + c to stop the application.

 ### Let's look at the code
 Still in your terminal, type ```code app.py``` (***code <file name>*** is the vs code command to edit whichever code you want to work on).
 This is what you should see: